This article is an update to a previous article published April 20, 2026

 What’s Next

 Some lenders have shied away from this market because rates are moving from a retail rate to a wholesale hourly-based rate.
 Though some may reconsider their position given how rates have gone up considerably in the last 2 years.
-The total hourly-based PTC value stack is not as much of a haircut from retail as originally thought, and in fact, for FirstEnergy companies, it could be an increase.
+The total hourly-based PTC value stack is not as much of a haircut from retail as originally thought, and depending on the LMP for a given month, it could be an increase.
 Wholesale energy pricing can alter the story significantly, potentially lowering the PTC value, but forward markets point to higher LMPs over the next five years.
 It will be important for market participants to stay up to date on the latest values of the PTC stack given the evolving policy environment and wholesale market changes.
+Specifically, the FirstEnergy DSP-VII and what the full HP Rider PTC value will include should be finalized by end of 2026.

 We will continue to track and report on developments in this market.